GoogleCloudPlatform/community/tutorials/index.md

 1. Make a note of the IP address that is created so that you can use it to configure the VPN gateways later.

-1. Repeat steps using a different name, such as `vpn-test-static-ip-2`.
+1. Repeat the steps using a different name, such as `vpn-test-static-ip-2`.

-### Configure Route Based IPSec VPN Using Static Routing
+### Configure route-based IPSec VPN using static routing

 #### Configure the VPN gateways

 Two VPN gateways are needed for redundancy.

 The following procedure configures the first VPN gateway with two tunnels.

-Repeat procedure to configure the second VPN gateway with two tunnels.
+Repeat the procedure to configure the second VPN gateway with two tunnels.

 1. In the GCP Console,
 [go to the VPN page](https://console.cloud.google.com/networking/vpn/list).